ivmai/bdwgc/doc/debugging.md

   beginning, either try the typed allocation primitives is`gc_typed.h`, or separate out the pointer-free component.
   3. Consider using `GC_malloc_ignore_off_page` to allocate large objects.
   (See `gc.h` and above for details.
-Large means >100K in most environments.)
+Large means more than 100 KB in most environments.)
-  4. If your heap size is larger than 100MB or so, build the collector with `-DLARGE_CONFIG`.
+  4. If your heap size is larger than 100 MB or so, build the collector with `-DLARGE_CONFIG`.
 This allows the collector to keep more precise black-list information.
   5. If you are using heaps close to, or larger than, a gigabyte on a 32-bit